wixplosives/potato-bruce/README.md

 ```

 ### App
 The App component is the root level of our application.
-It's the only component that manages the states for the entire application.
+It's the only component that manages the state for the entire application.

 In this demo we used the App component to compose both the `nav-bar` and `potato` components, and to apply our overrides to their styling.